 Follow the laneway through to Coogee Street and cross over to walk through the carpark behind IGA.
 We were lucky enough to get a peek into Neighbourhood Pizza with it's unpunctuated message wall which was very tricky to read!
 Must be a Mt Hawthorn theme - backwards writing and no punctuation!

-Heading up Anvil Lane you will see Hayley Welsh's signature creatures and her message "help others achieve their dream and you will achieve yours".
+Heading up Anvil Lane you will see Hayley Welsh's signature creatures and her message "Those who stop dreaming are lost.

 Follow Scarborough Beach Road east to the corner of Flinders Street where George Domahidy's vintage art work is "a historical depiction of the local community, completed for Tredways shoe store and the City of Vincent".